-It is conventional wisdom that a property with more than 100 years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 30 years unexpired, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 30 years unexpired, the residence will be worth the same as a freehold for decades to come.

 | Lender | Requirement |